Decolonize Your Practice!

 Maybe you already have incorporated anti-oppressive practices but need accountability and guidance...

-Are feeling stuck.
+Are stuck.
 You want to know how to be an accomplice but don't want to put the emotional burden on colleagues and friends of who hold historically marginalized identities.

-Feel like you're holding back and you're not asking all the questions you'd like to ask because you don't want to offend friends and peers of historically underrepresented communities.
+Are holding back and you're not asking all the questions you'd like to ask because you don't want to offend friends and peers of historically underrepresented communities.

 Are concerned that you have not unlearned enough from your white and western education (yes, even if you're BIPoC or a member of another marginalized group).